Even though picnics make it on every parent’s Summer Fun list, not that many families actually do it.

 - Small trash bag

 I like to stick to foods that don’t need refrigeration.
 This means avoiding deli meats and mayo-based sandwiches and salads.
 Salads are not a good choice anyway.
 Salads need to be eaten with utensils.
 And eating salads takes a long time.
-My rules are: avoid glass jars, any foods that need utensils and ice packs.
-You see!
-Your basket is already much lighter.
+My rules are: avoid glass jars, any foods that need utensils, and ice packs.

 Best picnic foods